wcole3/Python_tools/README.md

 Hex_fitting: script to fit assigned hexamer transitions to a various rigid-rotor models

-MG_fitting: script to fit measured second harmonic scattering intensities to a Langmuir isotherm; also functionality for fitting competitive adsorption to a displacment Langmuir model
+MG_fitting(THIS IS OUTDATED AND WILL BE UPDATED SOON 03/27): script to fit measured second harmonic scattering intensities to a Langmuir isotherm; also functionality for fitting competitive adsorption to a displacment Langmuir model

 PLOT shell_use: old plotting script used to quickly plot spectra obtained from VRT experiment